 CHEM 642 Biochemistry (3 cr.) or ANFS 670 Principles of Molecular Genetics (3 cr.) or an equivalent nucleic acid-focused biochemistry course,

-Statistics course: APEC608 Research Methods (3 cr.), APEC 806 Research Techniques and Procedures (3 cr.), or the equivalent.
+Statistics course: STAT 608 Research Methods (3 cr.)
+STAT 615 Design and Analysis of Experiments (3 cr.), or an equivalent statistics course.
 Beyond the core courses, no specific number of courses completed or credits earned are uniformly required.
 The student and advisor, in concert with the Doctoral Committee, will select appropriate course work based on the student’s background and major and minor (if applicable) area(s) of specialization for the Ph.D.
 Consideration will be given to the student’s prior training and experience at the undergraduate (B.A. or B.S.) and M.S. and/or D.V.M. (if applicable) level(s).
 Students with more advanced training and experience will need fewer courses to complete their Ph.D. program.
 General requirements for the Ph.D. are based on a period of residency, writing of a satisfactory research proposal and dissertation, and passing the comprehensive examination and the final dissertation defense.
 The candidate’s doctoral program will consist of a combination of Doctoral Committee approved formal courses, seminars, individual study, and research credits as needed by the student.

 5. Residency Requirements.